 - Slightly bulkier when fully loaded

-3. Zero Grid Money Belt — Best Theft Coverage
+3. a premium theft-coverage brand Money Belt — Best Theft Coverage

-Zero Grid’s standout feature is something no other money belt brand offers: a $300 Trip Assurance policy.
-If items inside the belt are stolen while you are wearing it, Zero Grid reimburses up to $300.
+the theft-coverage brand’s standout feature is something no other money belt brand offers: a $300 Trip Assurance policy.
+If items inside the belt are stolen while you are wearing it, a premium theft-coverage brand reimburses up to $300.
 That is a remarkable value-add for a belt that costs under $20.

 The belt itself uses 210D ripstop nylon with YKK zippers, built-in RFID blocking, and includes the same seven-sleeve RFID bundle as Alpha Keeper.
 It also adds a rear storage pouch and a carabiner clip — nice touches for day-trip versatility.
 At 4.8 ounces it is heavier than competitors, but the extra weight comes from the additional compartment.